Skip to main content

 No need for intense exercise.
 A short daily walk, gentle stretching, or even simple household tasks like watering plants can make a little difference.
 The key is consistency, not intensity.

 I caught them on CCTV doing chair exercises together!
 It’s definitely an improvement since I’ve been nagging them to stay active and head out for walks.
 Even a short stroll to the park downstairs would be great.
-I shall make every effort to get them moving whenever I’m home, just like my brother does for my mum.
+Apparently my dad said they did went down to the exercise area just below our block like twice.
+I hope is true because I can't see it.
+And I shall continue every effort to get them moving whenever I’m home, just like my brother does for my mum.

 Exercise daily is essential and they have to understand that too.